dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 reload to show the updated data.
 Filter badges are always visible at the top of the page when scrolling the dashboard content.

+By default, users are able to filter dashboard items by any dimension defined in your system.
+To limit available filters, see [Restricting dashboard filters](#restricting-dashboard-filters).

 ### Printing a dashboard